Shelter Weekly Lottery

 5. What can I win - and what are the odds?

 You could win the £500 jackpot or one of ten £5 prizes in the regular weekly draws.
-In 2024, the overall chance of winning a prize was 1 in 3,935 for regular weekly draws and 1 in 428 for the Superdraw.
+In 2025, the likelihood of winning a prize was, on average, 1 in 3,808 in our regular Shelter Weekly Lotteries and 1 in 434 in our Superdraw.

 6. How are the proceeds used?